kaharez/lawcodes/3-criminal-code/book-2-offences-against-the-state/chapter-4-offences-against-the-justice-system/article-04-obstruction-of-justice.md

 1. Any person who intentionally obstructs, hinders, or interferes with the administration of justice commits an offence.

 2. Obstruction of justice includes:
-    a. destroying, concealing, or altering evidence;
+    (a) destroying, concealing, or altering evidence;
-    b. intimidating, bribing, or threatening witnesses, victims, or officials;
+    (b) intimidating, bribing, or threatening witnesses, victims, or officials;
-    c. interfering with investigations, prosecutions, or court proceedings;
+    (c) interfering with investigations, prosecutions, or court proceedings;
-    d. using digital means to distort or suppress evidence or communications relevant to a case.
+    (d) using digital means to distort or suppress evidence or communications relevant to a case.

 3. Obstruction of justice is punishable within Penalty Band C, or Penalty Band D where the interference relates to a serious offence or endangers judicial integrity.